3 Hours / 3 CEs

 • Intended Audience

-This training is designed for professionals seeking to deepen their understanding of how sedentary behavior impacts emotional, cognitive, social, and physical health.
-It is especially relevant for those working in behavioral health, clinical psychology, counseling, public health, and wellness or lifestyle intervention fields.
-The program is suitable for individuals at any stage of their career, from early-career professionals to experienced practitioners.
+This training is designed for professionals interested in understanding the effects of sedentary behavior on emotional, cognitive, social, and physical health, with particular relevance for those specializing in behavioral health, clinical psychology, counseling, public health, and wellness or lifestyle interventions.

 • Experience Level